batoulalkarim/copy-trade-nyc-mb/README.md

 #### Bonus

 This set of contracts also has a Next JS app ready.
 Features are listed below.

-1.
+This app is targeting users that are new to crypto so we've integrated with Privy and created a simple Next JS app.

+1. Login with Twitter via Privy
+2.

 ### Todo